 Fiber optic cables are repaired in the same way that they are spliced.
 Unlike conventional copper wire, cut fiber optic cables cannot simply be twisted or crimped back together.
 If the optical fiber isn’t cut but damaged, then the bad section is removed and the remaining fiber must be carefully spliced.
 Generally speaking, there are two methods to splice optical fiber cable: one is mechanical splicing and the other is fusion splicing.
 Both approaches will be mentioned in the following steps.

-The first thing you need to do is to look for the break in your cable.
-Commonly, the fiber-optic technicians utilize a device which is known as an optical time-domain reflectometer or OTDR.
-With the ability to work like radar which sends a light pulse right down to the cable.
+The first thing you need to do is to look for the break in your fiber optic cables.
+Commonly, the fiber-optic technicians utilize a device which is known as an OTDR.
+With the ability to work like radar which sends a light pulse right down to the optical fiber cable.
 It will be deflected to your device when it encounters break.
 It helps technician knows the position of the break.

-After knowing the location of the break, you should dig up the cable with the break.
-Then, strip the fiber around 9 feet of the cable using cable rip cord.
+After knowing the location of the break, you should dig up the fiber optic cables with the break.
+Then, strip the fiber around 9 feet of the optical cable using cable rip cord.
 Peel the jacket gently so the fiber-optic tubes exposed and get rid of the excess jacket.
 Then, clean that cable gel using cable gel remover and cut any sheath and yarn.
 Separate the tubes from the fiber.
-Avoid damaging the strength member as it is required to hold the cable in fiber splice closure.
+Avoid damaging the strength member as it is required to hold the fiber optic cable in fiber splice closure.